avaframe/AvaFrame/docs/glossary.rst

         and terrain traps below).

     thalweg
-        The thalweg is defined by the main flow direction of an avalanche :term:`path` of one or multiple,  i.e. not regarding a specific :term:`event` or :term:`scenario`. avalanche :term:`event` (s).
-        Technically it is the two-dimensional
-        terrain representation, displaying the terrain altitude along the horizontally projected :term:`travel length`.
+        The thalweg is defined as the line representing the main flow direction of all potential avalanche events within a specific avalanche :term:`path`.
+The thalweg is delineated according to the terrain characteristics and is independent of a specific :term:`event`.
+Technically it is the two dimensional terrain representation along the horizontally projected :term:`travel length` and the altitude difference.

     thickness
         Release, :term:`entrainment`, flow, or deposition thickness refers to the